rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list.md

 it could waste lot of memory by adding an extra node, a sentinel, in many small lists.

 So use sentinels when you're sure that it will simplify your code.

-## Linked List vs. Array
-Arrays are used to store linear data of same types, but they have the following limitations:
-1. The size of the array is fixed.
-2. Inserting and deleting an element is expensive, because we first need to create a room for the new element and then shift all elements.

-For example, let's say we have a sorted list of IDs:<br>
-`id[] = [1000, 1010, 1050, 2000, 2040]`.

-To insert a new id (`1001`) in a **sorted list**, we need to shift every elements after `id[0]` to the right to maintain its order.

 ## Advantages of Linked List
 - Unlike the arrays, the size of the linked lists is dynamic.
 You can insert or delete elements